adaltas/node-ssh2-connect/README.md

 ## Options

 Options are inherited from the [ssh2 `Connection.prototype.connect`][ssh2-connect] function with a few additions:

 -   `username`
     The username used to initiate the connection, default to the current environment user.
 -   `privateKeyPath`
-    Path to the file containing the private key.
+    Path of the file containing the private key, `true` to enable auto-discovery or `false` to disable auto-discovery, default to `true`.
 -   `retry`
-    Attempt to reconnect multiple times, default to "1".
+    Attempt to reconnect multiple times, default to `1`.
 -   `wait`
-    Time to wait in milliseconds between each retry, default to "2000".
+    Time to wait in milliseconds between each retry, default to `2000`.

-Note, the "privateKeyPath" option is provided as a conveniency to  prepare the "privateKey" property.
+Note, the "privateKeyPath" option is provided as a conveniency to read the private key and fill the "privateKey" property.

 Additionally, all options may be provided in camalize (the default in [ssh2]) or underscore form.
 For example, both "privateKey" and "private_key" would be interprated the same.

 ## Installation